-Now that your motives are clear, invite your scuba soulmate to join you in an activity you know he’d be up for later that night, like getting together for a meal of dolphin-safe tuna.
-Afterwards, inform him you’d like to practise “oxygen-deprivation exercises”, aka seeing how long you can make out without coming up for air, before getting down to business with his bait and tackle.
+Now that your motives are clear, invite your scuba soulmate to join you in an activity you know they’ll be up for later that night, like getting together for a meal of dolphin-safe tuna.
+Afterwards, inform them you’d like to practise “oxygen-deprivation exercises”, aka seeing how long you can make out without coming up for air, before getting down to business with their bait and tackle.

 Do note though that having intercourse in the ocean is not really advised.
 There is a high risk of being speared on a coral reef rather than a penis, and, like sex in a shower or hot tub, it’s far better in theory than in practice.
 You pretty much can’t feel anything, and asking, “Are you in yet?” tends to be a bit of a mood kill.

-Also keep in mind that as with all seasonal sexual encounters, dive masters should be regarded as a hump and dump, or at best a holiday fling.
-Most will have a whole school of wannabe-scuba Barbies queued up each day, and their wages are shit anyway, so you’d be hard pressed to find one who could provide you with little more than a lifetime’s supply of fish fingers.
+Also, keep in mind that as with all seasonal sexual encounters, divemasters are often best left as a holiday fling.
+Most will have a whole school of wannabe-scuba fans queued up each day, and their wages are shit anyway, so you’d be hard-pressed to find one who could provide you with little more than a lifetime’s supply of fish fingers.
 But you don’t mind, you horny little hobo you – plenty more instructors in the sea, right?